Work with predefined pipelines

 Predefined pipelines are built-in pipelines that Imply Lumi provides for processing specific event formats.
 They apply standard parsing and enrichment rules so your data is structured and ready to use as soon as it’s ingested.
 This saves you from creating custom processors for common event structures.

-You can use predefined pipelines as they are, or customize them to fit your requirements.
+You can use predefined pipelines as they are, or duplicate and customize them to fit your requirements.

-In this topic, you’ll learn how to add and manage predefined pipelines.
+In this topic, you’ll learn how to use and manage predefined pipelines.

 For a list of all predefined pipelines, see Predefined pipelines reference.